 Superior Plastics proof of ITAR Registration:

-You may refer to the DDTC website for a Compliance Guide at http://www.pmddtc.state.gov/ and then click on the Compliance tab.
+You may refer to the DDTC website for a Compliance Guide at http://www.pmddtc.state.gov/ and then click on ITAR Compliance tab, next click on How to Comply tab.
 The DDTC website also includes a copy of the ITAR, explanations of export licensing procedures, how to submit a license application, country sanctions, individuals / companies debarred by the Department of State, and other export matters.
-The website also includes procedures for requesting a commodity jurisdiction determination (ITAR Section 120.4) should you have questions on whether an article, services, or technical data is covered by the ITAR Part 121 (U.S. Munitions List).
+The website also includes procedures for requesting a commodity jurisdiction determination (ITAR Section 120.4) should you have doubt as to whether an article, services, or data is covered by the ITAR Part 121 (the U.S. Munitions List).

 You may submit your organization’s registration renewal up to 60 days before the registration expiration date.
 At latest, your registration must be received at least 30 days prior to the expiration date to avoid a lapse in registration.
 You should also ensure your organization’s Registration is current before applying for export licenses or other approvals.
 Also, if appropriate, DTCC requests you to keep your registration information current by submitting amendment requests via DECCS Registration system.

 For general registration related questions, please contact the DDTC Response Team at 202-663-1282 or by email at DDTCCustomerService@state.gov.
 For questions related to this matter, please contact April White at 177-120-590-40.

 Chief, Registration, Compliance, & Analysis